Formal Verification of a Distributed Dynamic Reconfiguration Protocol: TLAPS Proofs

 So, we further decompose each goal of Statement \ref{eq:conjunct-split} into one case for each protocol action.
 That is, we decompose each goal $MRRInd \wedge MRRNext \Rightarrow I_j'$ into the following proof goals:

 Our proof follows this methodology for every conjunct of $MRRInd$ and every action of $MRRNext$.
-Overall, this produces a set of proof goals whose size is the product of the number of protocol actions (8) and the number of invariant conjuncts (20).
-This gives a total of $8*20 = 160$ total proof goals.
-This method of decomposition helps break down the proof into small, manageable steps that can be checked quickly and independently, and then composed to establish the high level result (Lemma \ref{lemma:ind-is-inductive-inv}).
-The TLAPS proof of Lemma \ref{lemma:ind-is-inductive-inv} can be found in the \textit{MongoRaftReconfigProofs.tla} file of our supplementary materials.
+This produces a set of proof goals whose size is the product of the number of protocol actions (8) and the number of invariant conjuncts (20), totaling $8*20 = 160$ proof goals.
+This decomposition allowed us to focus on proving one, small goal at a time, while incrementally building a library of reusable lemmas.
+The TLAPS proof of Lemma \ref{lemma:ind-is-inductive-inv} can be found in the \textit{MongoRaftReconfigProofs.tla} file of our supplementary material \cite{zenodo-tlaps-safety-proof}, while our library of lemmas can be found in the \textit{Lib.tla}, \textit{BasicQuorumsLib.tla}, and \textit{LeaderCompletenessLib.tla} files.